os #

 fn open_file(path string, mode string, options ...int) !File

-open_file can be used to open or create a file with custom flags and permissions and returns a File
+open_file tries to open or create a file with custom flags and permissions.

 fn open_uri #